Indian food is well known for vegan and vegetarian fodder and this chickpea and carrot curry is super simple and is packed with big flavours!

 - Finally, add the fenugreek, season to taste with salt, and add a tight fitting lid and cook for 40 minutes on low.

-I like to serve this simple curry with simply cooked basmati rice.
+I like to serve this simple curry with simply cooked basmati rice and a sprinkle of coriander.

 Nutrition Information:Yield: 2 Serving Size: 1